 I liked the film well enough upon rewatch but remain a bigger fan of the book, which IMO does a better job addressing the theme of the past as a different place.

-We have too schools of thought: One is that people are people, and only the times and technology and education, etc. are different.
+We have two schools of thought: One is that people are people, and only the times and technology and education, etc. are different.
 And I do think there is such a thing as a fundamental human nature—that we are social, that we are fundamentally good, curious, etc.

 But a second school says that the past (especially the deep past) was a different country.